sabeydeedaya/docs/pages/dashboard/aggregate-data-access.md

-The "Aggregate Data" level of a Branch account is the sixth and final level of access and includes access (either edit or read-only) to the following functionality:
+The "Aggregate Data" level of a Branch account is the sixth and final level of access and includes access (either view or no access) to the following functionality:

 <table>
   <tr>